usaid-cs/yesterday-i-learned/politics.md

+- Prof. Rutger Claassen said in a class that democracy is a form of *political equality*, and a country that is economically inequal will often see its citizens use their wealth to gain political power.
+So sustained democracy requires its people to be more or less equal in many ways.
+- Capitalism is slavery with a twist: [you are not directly enslaved... and your minimum living conditions are often guaranteed by the government](https://www.youtube.com/watch?v=4xqouhMCJBI).
+But wait, that's socialism.
+- Voters delegate their power to a representative.
+If that representative doesn't do as the voters say, they haven't voted for anyone in a meaningful way; democracy does not work.
 - Fair politics: the voters select the representatives.
 [Gerrymandering](https://en.wikipedia.org/wiki/Gerrymandering): by grouping voters in... creative ways, representatives select the voters.
 - [Instant runoff is the same as ranked choice voting: each person ranks all candidates](https://www.youtube.com/watch?v=yhO6jfHPFQU).
 Since first-past-the-post heavily favours a two-party system, we want voters to express their intentinos honestly instead of strategically.
 - Ranked choice voting might eliminate moderate (centrist) parties first.
 See [centre-squeeze](https://electowiki.org/wiki/Center_squeeze).
 This might be why the liberals never approve ranked choice voting.